 - Integration with popular platforms including Mac Cloud, JFrog, PagerDuty, Datadog, Atlassian, Contegix, Jet Brains, etc.

 - Easy integration with cloud platforms such as Digital Ocean, Google Cloud, Amazon EC2, etc.

 - Automatic code testing and application deployment

-TeamCity offers a build-management and CI server that lets software developers automate DevOps workflows much faster, and at the same time, avoid code redundancies and other oversights.
-As one of its essential features, TeamCity CI makes backup all code changes that can be restored in failures or any version rollbacks.
+TeamCity offers a build-management and CI server that lets software developers automate DevOps workflows much faster and simultaneously avoids code redundancies and other oversights.
+As one of its essential features, TeamCity CI makes a backup of all code changes that can be restored in failures or any version rollbacks.